 And when it comes to birth control information, always keep in mind that some organizations and individuals exaggerate or twist the possible links between hormonal birth control and disease because they want to scare women away from having sex outside of marriage.

 The truth is, medical researchers have found that the pill can decrease your risk of some cancers.
 Again, you’ll have to weigh the benefits and risks to find out if the pill is right for you.

 What about the pill and migraines?

-Some women who experience migraines say the pill makes them better, others say just the opposite, and some say the pill makes no difference at all.
+Some people who experience migraines say the pill makes them better, others say just the opposite, and some say the pill makes no difference at all.
 Wish we had a definitive answer here, but your mileage may vary.

 If the combination pill or some mini-pills keep my eggs from being released, does this mean that I’ll remain fertile longer than I would off the pill?
 Say I take the pill from age 18 to 40; will all those eggs still need to come out one by one in the form of continued periods after I stop taking the pill?

 Nope.
 You eggs don’t “store up” in this fashion.
 They age and tend to dissolve and break down over the years.
-There’s no real difference between pill takers and women who never used hormonal birth control when it comes to how old you’ll be when menopause begins.
+There’s no real difference between pill takers and people who never used hormonal birth control when it comes to how old you’ll be when menopause begins.